M2TeamArchived/Nagisa/README.md

 Running in the Windows Universal Platform, its distributed under the MIT License.

-Nagisa is written in C++/CX and uses pure WinRT API, Win32 API, WRL and STL which ensures a higher execution speed and smaller program size.
+All source code of Nagisa is written in C++ with the C++ 17 standard and uses pure WinRT API, Win32 API, WRL, STL, C++/CX and C++/WinRT which ensures a higher execution speed and smaller program size.
 By optimizing as many routines as possible without losing user friendliness, Nagisa is trying to reduce the world carbon dioxide emissions.
 When using less CPU power, the PC can throttle down and reduce power consumption, resulting in a greener environment.

 You're encouraged to translate Nagisa into your native language if there's not already a translation present in the Nagisa's GitHub Repository.